How the heck do you reduce large pores?!

 It’s like they have a life of their own.
 No matter what you do, they keep getting bigger and bigger.
 It’s like they’re under a magnifying glass all day.

-But wait, that doesn’t mean there’s no hope.
-You see, sometimes pores grow too large because they’re clogged.
+The exception?
+Clogged pores.
 The excess sebum + dead cells stuck inside them make them swell, so they look larger than they’re supposed to.

 1. Exfoliate To Unclog Large Pores